Dustin Rhodes: Debut of Goldust (1995–1997)

-Goldust defended his Intercontinental Championship in bouts against Savio Vega and The Ultimate Warrior before losing the title to Ahmed Johnson at King of the Ring on June 23, 1996.
+Still the Intercontinental Champion, Goldust defended his title in bouts against Savio Vega and Ultimate Warrior before losing the title to Ahmed Johnson at King of the Ring on June 23, 1996.
 In Summer 1996, Goldust briefly gained control over Mankind and feuded with The Undertaker.
 His attention soon turned to Marc Mero and his then wife Sable.
 Goldust and Marlena attempted to get Sable to join their team, but Mero won the feud and kept her by his side.
-He also had a ladder match with Shawn Michaels at internet pay-per-view (iPPV) Xperience for the WWF Championship but lost the match.
+He had a ladder match with Shawn Michaels at internet pay-per-view (iPPV) WWF The Xperience for the WWF Championship but lost the match.

 In December 1996, Goldust entered a feud with Hunter Hearst Helmsley, when Helmsley began flirting with Marlena.
 This feud led to the debut of Chyna as Helmsley's new bodyguard and marked the first time Goldust became a fan favorite.

-Various gimmicks (1997–1999)
+Helmsley defeated Goldust at the Royal Rumble in January 1997, at WrestleMania 13 in March 1997, and at In Your House 14: Revenge of the 'Taker in April 1997.

-In May 1997, Goldust revealed his identity as Dustin Runnels, the son of Dusty Rhodes.
-In the summer and fall of that year, he joined other wrestlers in their conflict with The Hart Foundation, feuding in particular with Brian Pillman.
+In the summer and fall of 1997, Goldust joined other wrestlers in their conflict with the Hart Foundation, feuding in particular with Brian Pillman.
 Goldust defeated Pillman at SummerSlam.
 Pillman, via the stipulation, was forced to wear a dress for a month.
 Pillman challenged Goldust again to a match at Ground Zero: In Your House.
 Goldust agreed that if he lost, he would lose Marlena to Pillman for 30 days.
 Goldust lost the match to Pillman and was forced to lose Marlena.
 Had Goldust won, Pillman would leave the WWF.
-Just before the thirty days were up, Pillman died of heart disease hours before the Badd Blood event on October 5, 1997.
+Just before the thirty days were up, Pillman died of heart disease hours before the Badd Blood: In Your House event on October 5, 1997.

+Various gimmicks (1997–1999)

 In November 1997, Goldust split with Marlena and refused to cooperate with his Survivor Series teammates, which once again turned him into a heel.
-This led to a feud with Vader in December 1997 and the appearance of The Artist Formerly Known As Goldust (a reference to Prince), managed by Luna Vachon.
+This led to a feud with Vader in December 1997 and the appearance of "The Artist Formerly Known As Goldust" (a reference to Prince), managed by Luna Vachon.
 He began mimicking celebrities and fellow wrestlers with characters such as "Chynadust", "Dust Lovedust", "Dustydust", "Hunterdust", "Flashdust", "Marilyn Mansondust", "Sabledust", and "Vaderdust" in early 1998.
 Around this time, he made a legitimate push to management to get breast implants as part of the gimmick before being talked out of it by McMahon.
+In March 1998 at WrestleMania XIV, The Artist Formerly Known As Goldust and Luna Vachon lost to Marc Mero & Sable.